 12.2.3 Axial split transformers

-Axial-split transformers comprise transformers having 3 or more windings with 2 or more windings physically superimposed axially one the same magnetic leg.
+Axial-split transformers comprise transformers having 3 or more windings with 2 or more windings physically assembledaxially on the same magnetic leg.
 Each of the axial-split windings can be connected to different sources and/or loads by different sets of bushings.

 Some transformers use axial-split winding arrangement for which the windings are only connected internally to other windings.
 Such transformers are not considered as axial-split transformers and shall be short-circuit tested with the usual short-circuit test method.